laninsky/GBS_SNP_filter/README.md

 * SNPs in Hardy Weinberg Equilibrium (LWE)
 * Unlinked SNPs (based on LD)

 It outputs vcf files at each filtering stage.
+A tutorial for running GBS_SNP_filter is available [here]( https://otagomohio.github.io/2019-06-11_GBS_EE/sessions/filteringGBSfilter.html).

 ## Dependencies